Georgia Will Use Electronic Voting Machines This Fall As Paper Ballot Case Falters

 But Judge Amy Totenberg rebuked Georgia and state election officials over their handling of election security.

-Georgia is one of 14 states using machines that lack a paper trail voters can verify for themselves.
+Georgia is one of 14 states using machines that lack a paper trail that voters can verify for themselves.

 There's a broad consensus among cybersecurity experts that such machines are vulnerable to potential hacks.
 If hackers manipulate vote totals, or another error occurs, there's no backup.

-Even though Judge Amy Totenberg said it might calm her concerns about the security of elections in the state, she decided against a wholesale switch from the touchscreen machines to paper ballots in the next month before early voting begins in Georgia Oct.
+Even though Totenberg said it might calm her concerns about the security of elections in the state, she decided against a wholesale switch from the touchscreen machines to paper ballots in the next month before early voting begins in Georgia Oct.
 15.

-The judge said such a paper ballot rollout would "seriously test" the capacity of election workers, and "swamp the polls with work and voters," leading to "disaffection and frustration."
+The judge said such a paper ballot rollout would "seriously test" the capacity of election workers and "swamp the polls with work and voters," leading to "disaffection and frustration."

 "There is nothing like bureaucratic confusion and long lines to sour a citizen," Totenberg said.